 Confidence does not only set your mood but also your patient’s—and the watchers.
 You might be not that good yet, but you will be, soon enough, so claim it every time you get inside the room.
 Trust when developed before the procedure will keep you confident and your patient calm, making it easier for you to navigate and assess the perfect site.

 In case for kids, specifically crazy toddlers who has the strongest kicks and the loudest cry every time they see a white uniform with a needle, the key is to get strong people to restrain them.
 Developing trust with them might take time, and time is not on the table for dehydrated ones, or children with seizure disorders, an IV is much more important than cute talks.
 Find a strong (person to assist and restrain the child) assist to restrain the kid, more likely not the parents or the nosy nurse aunt.
 Keep them as far away as possible.
 If the parents keep the baby calm, talk to them first with a sense of urgency, which brings us to the next topic below.

-Its easy to communicate with adults when doing any procedure, but when it come to kids, toddlers and babies, it is pretty tricky.
+It’s easy to communicate with adults when doing any procedure, but when it comes to kids, toddlers and babies, it is pretty tricky.
 You don’t really have to convince the toddler to keep it calm, they will never be calm, prioritize the calmness of the watchers.
-I’ve always recommend doing the procedure with toddlers in the treatment room, away form parents nor watchers, but if you don’t have a treatment room, explain the urgency of an IV for the patient, never promise to hit a single shot, but always reassure them that you will do your best.
+I’ve always recommended doing the procedure with toddlers in the treatment room, away from parents nor watchers, but if you don’t have a treatment room, explain the urgency of an IV for the patient, never promise to hit a single shot, but always reassure them that you will do your best.
 This way, you don’t get to have an added pressure.

 6. As tight as it gets.